FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/reference/configuration/user-context.rst

 Context Hash Route
 ~~~~~~~~~~~~~~~~~~

-Then add the route you specified in the hash lookup request to the Symfony2
+Then add the route you specified in the hash lookup request to the Symfony
 routing configuration, so that the user context event subscriber can get
 triggered: